LuisDiazUgena/Hack-A-Lamp/README.md

 [BQ ZUM BT-328](http://www.bq.com/gb/products/zum.html) handles BT communication and drives RGB LEDs (It got a BT module integrated on the board and many other great things).

+Also it uses [Neopixel library by Adafruit](https://github.com/adafruit/Adafruit_NeoPixel) to control neopixel leds.

 This project started as an idea to hack an ikea lamp and transform it to use with RGB LEDs.

 Please check out <a href="#updates">updates</a> below.